Hakdoooooooooooog/dt-final-assessment-email-input/README.md

 Built with Tailwind CSS for mobile-first responsive design with hover states and smooth transitions.

-## 🚀 Deployment

-### Deploy on Vercel

-The easiest way to deploy this Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme):

-1. Push your code to GitHub
-2. Import your repository in Vercel
-3. Deploy with zero configuration

-### Other Deployment Options

-This app can be deployed on any platform that supports Next.js:

-- Netlify
-- Railway
-- AWS
-- Google Cloud Platform
-- Azure

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License.

 ## 🔗 Learn More

 To learn more about the technologies used: